U.S. Stocks Rebound After Losing Earlier Gains

 "If next week's data comes in firm and shows us that this economy isn't losing momentum, then that will likely provide a big confidence boost to stocks, and could help support a rebound," said Tom Essaye, president of the Sevens Report.

 Bond yields rose Friday.
-The 10-year U.S. Treasury yield ticked up to 3.161%, according Tradeweb, compared with 3.131% on Thursday.
+The 10-year U.S. Treasury yield settled at 3.140%, compared with 3.131% on Thursday.
 Yields move inversely to prices.

 "The U.S. equity market has been more expensive and overvalued so our view was that there would be convergence," says Gerard Fitzpatrick, global chief investment officer for fixed income and EMEA at Russell Investments.

-New data released on Thursday showed consumer prices rose less than anticipated last month, allaying fears that the Fed would be increasing rates more quickly.
-The consumer-price index rose 0.1% in September after rising 0.2% in August.

-The WSJ Dollar Index, which tracks the dollar against a basket of 16 currencies, rose 0.2% Friday, having drifted lower on Thursday as equity markets fell.
+The WSJ Dollar Index, which tracks the dollar against a basket of 16 currencies, was up 0.14 point, or 0.16%, after having drifted lower on Thursday as equity markets fell.